1. A few quotes

 “Berlin is a surprise in a great many ways… It deals with great matters and minute particulars with equal faithfulness, and with a plodding and painstaking diligence and persistency which compel admiration – and sometimes regret.” – Mark Twain, 1892

 2. A few generalities

 As many Germans will tell you, Berlin is not Germany.
 Well, to be more exact, Berlin is Germany, but it is also its very own universe within Germany.
 Travel just a little ways outside the capital, and you’ll find that people are more formal, English is spoken much less, and food is generally more beige.
-None of these are bad things (we personally love beige food), but it’s worth noting that Berlin is truly a place unto itself.
-The city is Europe’s most diverse capital, meaning from block to block you’ll hear dozens of languages, come across wide varieties of food, and discover the many cultural layers that make up such a varied, urban mecca.
+None of these are bad things, but it’s worth noting that Berlin is truly a place unto itself.
+From block to block you’ll hear dozens of languages, come across wide varieties of food, and discover the many cultural layers that make up such a varied, urban mecca.